+Demonstration of working with Indigenous Traditional knowledge is woven through each of the Laboratory Instructors duties stated below.
 The duties of a laboratory instructor are to provide support for teaching programs and shall include one, some, or all of:

-- a) laboratory instruction and related duties; - b) laboratory development and related professional activity; - c) administration and maintenance; - d) public service, especially to First Nations communities; and - e) work with First Nations Elders.
+- a) laboratory instruction and related duties; - b) laboratory development and related professional activity; - c) administration and maintenance; - d) public service, especially supporting First Nations and Indigenous communities; and

-Duties and workload relating to laboratory instruction and development are assigned by the Department Head following consultation in committee.
+Duties and workload relating to laboratory instruction and development are assigned by the Associate Dean following consultation in committee and according to any approved Criteria Document.
 Consultation in Committee as defined in Article 7.2 applies to this article.